 When to visit southern Utah State Parks

-Something that’s wonderful about southern Utah state parks and protected lands is that year round, they are less crowded than the National Parks.
+Something that’s wonderful about southern Utah state parks and protected lands is that year round, they are less crowded than the National Parks, and they are full of kid friendly hikes.
 Consider this our recommendation to plan a summer vacation to Utah.
 Yes, it’ll be hot and you’ll need to plan appropriately with sun protection and lots of water, but it’ll be awesome.
 And if you want to add all five Utah National Parks to your trip, go for it!

 If you choose to visit in the off season, you’ll find that some southern Utah state parks are actually at pretty high elevations so you may have some snow surprises.
 You may be pleasantly surprised though.
 For example, we visited Bryce Canyon National Park in March and while it was covered in several feet of snow still, the towns of Tropic and Escalante we perfectly dry and warm.
 Having said that, weather at high elevations can change rapidly and you should be prepared.